wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/manage.md

 > Please review [Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance?azure-portal=true) to identify required licenses for your organization.

 ## Add or remove members from a case
 You can add or remove members to manage who can access the case.
-However, before a member can access and perform tasks in an Advanced eDiscovery case, you must add the user to the eDiscovery Manager role group on the **Permissions** page in the [Security & Compliance Center](https://security.microsoft.com?azure-portal=true).
+However, before a member can access and perform tasks in an Advanced eDiscovery case, you must add the user to the eDiscovery Manager role group on the **Permissions** page in the [Microsoft 365 Defender portal](https://security.microsoft.com?azure-portal=true).

 On the **Advanced eDiscovery** page, go to the case that you want to add a member to.
 1. Click the **Settings** tab and then click **Select** in the **Access & permissions** tile.